 Alkalinity helps maintain cystic organ health by decreasing the work load on the kidneys by decreasing acidity produced by cellular body processes.
 For some who have tried lifestyle changes alkalinity has created longevity.
 Based on our experiences, alkalinity seems to hold the key for maintaining healthy for cystic organs, for developing a longer life expectancy, for improved well-being, and for your own satisfaction with your quality of life.
 40% of individuals with PKD never need dialysis or transplant.
 We want to try to assure our inclusion in this group.

-Much of the detailed scientific evidence has come through the accurate work of PKD researchers—George and Judy Tanner.
+Much of the detailed scientific evidence has come through the accurate work of PKD researchers—George and Judy Tanner with the PKD model.
 Their painstakingly precise measurements gives conclusive proof that strong effective alkalizers such as potassium citrate and sodium citrate, are tremendously helpful in slowing down the progression of cystic organ disease.
 Their research has given those of us with PKD, needed scientific verification from our own comprehensive self-experimentation and observations that maintaining alkalinity does indeed decrease cystic organ symptoms and therefore could result in a decrease in cystic organ size.
 The door has been opened.
 The possibility now exists.
-By making slight alkaline changes within our cystic bodies, we have the continued possibility of maintaining cystic organ health over an entire lifetime.
+By making slight alkaline changes within our own cystic bodies.
+We have the continued possibility of maintaining cystic organ health over an entire lifetime.

 2010 was a great year for alkaline